 "Yes.
 To think that the backside of that thorough deceiver was hidden here.
 I'm personally very surprised."

 Yuder was equally surprised.
-To think that Kiolle's mother, whom he had saved without much thought to take a different path from his previous life, might have had an enormous secret of birth?
+To think that Kiolle, whom he had saved without much thought to take a different path from his previous life, might have had an enormous secret of birth?

 It was all the more astonishing given that Kiolle himself didn't seem to have any notable memories or feelings about his mother.